-- 100. There shall be a diploma in Dermatological Medicine. - 101.
-A candidate for the diploma in Dermatological Medicine shall: - (i) hold qualifications in Medicine, Surgery and Obstetrics approved by the Faculty of Medicine for the purposes of the diploma;
+- 100. There shall be a diploma in Dermatological Medicine. - $101.\ A$ candidate for the diploma in Dermatological Medicine shall: - (i) hold qualifications in Medicine, Surgery and Obstetrics approved by the Faculty of Medicine for the purposes of the diploma;

-(ii) produce evidence that he has held such qualifications
+(ii) produce evidence that he has held such qualifications for not less than three years;

-for not less than three years;
+- (iii) produce evidence that he has spent not less than two years as a Resident Medical Officer of a general hospital approved by the Faculty, of which a period not exceeding twelve months may have been spent as a non-resident Medical Officer in one of the Teaching Hospitals approved for the purpose by the Faculty1; - (iv) comply with Section 102.

-- (iii) produce evidence that he has spent not less than twelve months as a Resident Medical Officer of a general hospital approved by the Faculty, or has spent not less than twelve months as a Non-Resident Medical Officer in one of the Teaching Hospitals approved for the purpose by the Faculty; - (iv) comply with section 102. - 102.
-A candidate for the diploma in Dermatological Medicine shall, after obtaining the qualifications set out in section 101-(i) and fulfilling the requirements of section 101 (iii), attend approved post-graduate courses of study in each of the subjects specified in section 103 at the University and hospital approved for the purpose by the Faculty and undergo such special training in Dermatological Medicine as may from time to time be prescribed by regulations made in accordance with these by-laws. - 103.
-A candidate for the diploma in Dermatological Medicine shall be required to pass examinations in each of the following subjects: - (i) Anatomy, Physiology, Biochemistry and Embryology. - (ii) Physical methods and apparatus.
+102. A candidate for the diploma in Dermatological Medicine shall, after obtaining the qualifications set out in Section 101 (i) and fulfilling the requirements of Section 101 (iii), attend approved post-graduate courses of study in each of the subjects specified in Section 103 at the University and hospital approved for the purpose by the Faculty and undergo such special training in Dermatological Medicine as may from time to time be prescribed by resolutions made in accordance with these By-laws.